jdittrich/userNeedResearchBook/text/dataAnalysis.md

 But why should you want to use an analog analysis, if it needs all these resources?
 Partly, the decision can be based on preferences: Some people like that they can move around the notes by hand and can get an overview of their data by just stepping back and glancing over it.

-If you work with peers on your analysis, you have some advantages when using the analogue pen and paper approach: you can easily discuss your ideas with others and will get new ideas how to structure the data.
+If you work with peers on your analysis, you have some advantages when using the analog pen-and-paper approach: you can easily discuss your ideas with others and will get new ideas how to structure the data.
 You can as well invite your boss to take a look and be part of the team, at least for some time.
 This type of on-site, collaborative, analysis is best done analog.
 Using digital tools it is not that easy and direct—despite all the great digital innovations we have nowadays.

 ![Making sense of data together, using lots of sticky notes.
 (Image by [flickr user Kalsau](https://www.flickr.com/photos/kalsau/), licensed under CC-BY 2.0, [https://creativecommons.org/licenses/by/2.0/](https://creativecommons.org/licenses/by/2.0/); Changes: Image was cropped) ](images/DesignEthnographyStudioLifeAnalysis4_crop.jpg)